 Despite all the challenges, Amanda has no regrets and says that Henry has been one of the greatest joys of her life.
 “When you live in NYC for awhile, it’s easy, sometimes necessary, to put up walls and tune out the people around you.
 Taking Henry out in the park and talking to my neighbors reminded me how kind and lovely most New Yorkers are.
 Henry really made my slice of the city feel like a small town.”

-On Henry’s page you will see hip hop and R&B inspired videos as well as funny moments.
+On Henry’s page you’ll see hip hop and R&B inspired videos as well as funny moments.
 Amanda also adds that “Henry’s posts aren’t just about how he’s a cute animal, though I think he’s the cutest.
 They’re about his fun and fearless approach to all people and all situations.
 I think we can learn a lot from Henry!”

 Currently, Henry is having the time of his life spending some time down in Florida.
 Amanda jokes that he is living his “college life” down south.